YanivGabay/ETFS-api/README.md

 we will try to use it, to show a list of best etfs by performance, with more useful information in a table.

+after testing, i found a different python library called investpy which does the same but on investing.com it seems to have much wider use cases, and more data.

 ## Helpfull links